-Shape of the external radiation field The shape of the spectral energy distribution (SED) should be fully specified between an energy of 1.001×10^{-8} Ryd ($\lambda \approx 10$ m - this is roughly the plasma frequency of the Earth's ionosphere) and an energy of 7.354×10^6 Ryd($hv \approx 100$ MeV) if possible.
+Shape of the external radiation field The shape of the spectral energy distribution (SED) should be fully specified between a frequency of 10 MHz ($\lambda \approx 29.98$ m - this is the lowest frequency observable with LOFAR) and an energy of 7.354×10^6 Ryd (hv = 100 MeV) if possible.
 A physically-motivated radiation field spanning the full energy range should be specified if possible.
 This can be specified as a fundamental form (such as blackbody emission, optically thin bremsstrahlung emission, or a power law with optional exponential cutoff), interpolated from tables of points, or as the radiation field transmitted through a cloud and predicted by previous calculations.
 Additionally, a set of built-in radiation fields (for instance, emission from many model atmospheres, the observed Crab Nebula spectral energy distribution (SED), or several typical AGN SEDs) can be specified as look-up tables.

-Intensity or luminosity of the external radiation field The intensity of the external radiation field striking the cloud must be specified.
+Intensity or luminosity of the external radiation field.
+The intensity of the external radiation field striking the cloud must be specified.
 This can be given either as the flux striking a unit surface area of cloud or as luminosity radiated by the central object into 4π sr. The code must be able to derive the flux of photons (cm-2 s-1) striking the illuminated face of the cloud.
 There are many commands that set these.
 Two cases, the intensity and luminosity cases, can be used to set the strength of the radiation field.
 These are described in the next Chapter.